-Warning: You May Have to Pay Back Your Monthly Child Tax Credit Payments
+Will You Have to Pay Back Your Child Tax Credit Payments?

-But that's not the case with the monthly child tax credit payments.
-The law authorizing these payments specifically says that any excess amounts must be paid back when you file your 2021 tax return if your income is above a certain amount.
+The law authorizing the monthly child credit payments specifically says that any excess amounts must be paid back when you file your 2021 tax return if your income is above a certain amount.
 There are exceptions to this rule for middle- and lower-income families, but they're limited.
-Plus, the way the monthly payments are calculated, overpayments could be fairly common.
+Plus, the way the monthly payments were calculated, overpayments could be fairly common.
 So, this could be a big issue for a lot of families.

 Changes to the Child Tax Credit for 2021

-Before getting into how you might end up with an overpayment and the details of the payback rules, it's probably a good idea to go over some of the changes to the child tax credit that apply for the 2021 tax year (and, so far, only for 2021).
-Last year, the maximum child tax credit was $2,000 per child 16 years old or younger.
+Before getting into how you may have ended up with an overpayment and the details of the payback rules, it's probably a good idea to go over some of the changes to the child tax credit that apply for the 2021 tax year (and only for 2021).
+For the 2020 tax year, the maximum child tax credit was $2,000 per child 16 years old or younger.
 It was also phased-out if your income exceeded $400,000 for married couples filing a joint return or $200,000 for single and head-of-household filers.
 For some lower-income taxpayers, the credit was partially "refundable" (up to $1,400 per qualifying child) if they had earned income of at least $2,500 (i.e., you got a refund check for the refundable amount if the credit was more than the tax you owed).

-The American Rescue Plan, which was enacted in March, made some major changes to the child tax credit for the 2021 tax year.
+The American Rescue Plan, which was enacted in March 2021, made some major changes to the child tax credit for the 2021 tax year.
 For one thing, the credit amount was raised from $2,000 to $3,000 for children 6 to 17 years old and to $3,600 for kids 5 years old and younger.
-The $2,500 earned income requirement was also dropped, and the credit was made fully refundable (which means refund checks triggered by this year's credit can be greater than $1,400).
+The $2,500 earned income requirement was also dropped, and the credit was made fully refundable (which means refund checks triggered by the 2021 credit can be greater than $1,400).

 There are also two phase-out schemes in play for families with higher incomes in 2021.
 The first one can't reduce the credit amount below $2,000 per child.
 It kicks in if your modified adjusted gross income (AGI) is above $75,000 (single filers), $112,500 (head-of-household filers), or $150,000 (joint filers).
 The second phase-out is the same $200,000/$400,000 one that applied before 2021.

-Finally, the American Rescue Plan requires the IRS to pay half of your total credit amount in advance through monthly payments issued this year from July to December (you can opt-out if you want).
-In most cases, the IRS will base the amount of these payments on information it pulls from your 2020 tax return.
-Next year, you'll claim the remaining half of the credit on your 2021 tax return.
+Finally, the American Rescue Plan required the IRS to pay half of your total credit amount in advance through monthly payments issued from July to December 2021 (you could have opted-out if you wanted to).
+In most cases, the IRS based the amount of the payments on information it pulled from your 2020 tax return.
+You can claim the remaining half of the credit when you file your 2021 tax return, which is due April 18, 2022.
 In practice, this will be done by subtracting every dollar you received from July to December from the total credit you're entitled to claim and then reporting the leftover amount, if any, as a child tax credit on your 2021 return.
-(Use our 2021 Child Tax Credit Calculator to see how much your monthly payments will be and what should be leftover to claim as a credit on your 2021 tax return.)
+(Use our 2021 Child Tax Credit Calculator to see how much your monthly payments should have been and what should be leftover to claim as a credit on your 2021 tax return.)

-For complete coverage of the changes for 2021, see Child Tax Credit 2021: How Much Will I Get?
-When Will Monthly Payments Arrive?
-And Other FAQs.
+For complete coverage of the changes for 2021, see Child Tax Credit FAQs for Your 2021 Tax Return.

 How Child Tax Credit Overpayments Can Occur

-Well, yes, the math itself is easy…but things change, which can make it difficult to find the right numbers to plug into the computers.
-For instance, what if your income increases in 2021 to a point where your child tax credit is now partially or completely phased out.
-The IRS is going to look at your 2020 tax return to calculate the amount of your monthly payment.
-If your 2020 income was below the credit's phase-out thresholds, the IRS is probably going to send you the maximum amount each month.
+Well, yes, the math itself is easy…but things change, which may have made it difficult for the IRS to find the right numbers to plug into its computers.
+For instance, what if your income increased in 2021 to a point where your child tax credit is now partially or completely phased out.
+The IRS likely looked at your 2020 tax return to calculate the amount of your 2021 monthly payments.
+If your 2020 income was below the credit's phase-out thresholds, the IRS probably sent you the maximum amount each month.
 However, because of your higher 2021 income, your 2021 child tax credit is going to be lower than expected…which could create an overpayment.

 If you claim the child tax credit for fewer children in 2021 than you did in 2020, that can result in an overpayment, too.
 This can happen, for instance, if you're divorced and you claimed your child as a dependent on your 2020 tax return, but your ex-spouse claims the child as a dependent for 2021 taxes (a common arrangement).
-In that case, the IRS is going to send you monthly payments for the child.
-However, since you won't qualify for the child tax credit on your 2021 return (your ex will), all the money you received from July to December will be an overpayment.
+In that case, the IRS probably sent you monthly payments for the child.
+However, since you don't qualify for the child tax credit on your 2021 return (your ex will), all the money you received from the IRS last year between July and December will be an overpayment.

-And here's one more example…your main home must be in the U.S. for more than half of 2021 to qualify for monthly child tax credit payments.
-If you satisfied that requirement in 2020, but not in 2021, the IRS could end up sending you monthly payments that you're not supposed to get.
+And here's one more example…your main home had to be in the U.S. for more than half of 2021 to qualify for monthly child tax credit payments.
+If you satisfied that requirement in 2020, but not in 2021, the IRS most likely sent you monthly payments that you weren't supposed to get.
 That can result in an overpayment as well.

-Now let's talk about what happens if you end up with a child tax credit overpayment.
-Depending on your income, you might have to pay some or all of it back as an addition to the tax you owe when you file your 2021 return next year.
+Now let's talk about what happens if you ended up with a child tax credit overpayment.
+Depending on your income, you might have to pay some or all of it back as an addition to the tax you owe when you file your 2021 return.

 Lower-income people get a good deal.
 If your modified AGI for 2021 doesn't exceed $40,000 (single filers), $50,000 (head-of-household filers), or $60,000 (joint filers), and your principal residence was in the U.S. for more than half of 2021, you won't have to repay any overpayment amount.
 That's a win for you!